-And studies show dynamic stretching is better than static before a workout to boost power, anaerobic performance, and acceleration and speed.
 Static stretching does the opposite.
-Research has shown that doing static stretches before a workout may reduce muscle strength by 24 percent and muscle endurance by 28 percent and also reduce jump performance and decrease speed.
+Research has shown that doing static stretches before a workout may reduce muscle strength by 24 percent and muscle endurance by 28 percent, and also reduce jump performance and decrease speed.

 After a workout is when static stretching comes into play.
 Your body is warm and your muscles are more pliable, which is an ideal situation for static stretching.

 The American College of Sports Medicine (ACSM) advises holding each stretch 10 to 30 seconds.
 Then, repeat it until you’ve held each stretch for an accumulated 60 seconds.
 That can seem like an eternity, so to make this easier, Matthews suggests using your breath.

 “Fifteen seconds is about five to six slow, controlled breaths,” she says.
 Move into your stretch and hold that position to the point of mild tension or slight discomfort for at least five breaths.
 Then repeat this four times.

 Aim for 10 minutes of post-workout static stretching of all your major muscle groups, Matthews recommends.
 If that’s too much, “even one 15-second rep [per major muscle group] is better than zero,” Matthews adds.